Dhakkshin/sem2_C/notes/dynamicMemoryAllocation.md

 malloc()

-### - takes the number of bytes a argument and return the address of the first byte of that chunk of memory.
+### - takes the number of bytes a argument and return the address of the first byte of that chunk of memory

 - Usage: `(void *)malloc(size);` can be later typecast to the appropriate  type
 - Example: